Mário Zagallo: Player

 Zagallo was a diminutive left winger with a small physique, who was known for his technical skills and his high defensive work-rate, as well as his ability to make attacking runs from deeper areas of the pitch.
 He was also capable of playing as a forward, either as a main striker, or as an inside forward.

 Due to his characteristics and his skills, he received the nickname Formiguinha ("Little Ant" in Portuguese).

 Manager

-During his stint as Brazil's head coach, Zagallo mainly adopted a 4-2-3-1 formation; he was considered to be one of the first managers to focus on the physical preparation of his players before long-lasting tournaments, including the 1970 FIFA World Cup.
+During his first stints as Brazil's head coach in the 1960s and 70s, Zagallo implemented a new system, and mainly adopted a fluid 4–2–3–1 formation.
+Zagallo was considered to be one of the first managers to focus on the physical preparation of his players before long-lasting tournaments, including the 1970 FIFA World Cup.